Nganasan language: Negation

 Standard negation is expressed by negative auxiliary (ńi-) followed by the main verb in connegative form marked with ʔ, e.g. ńi-ndɨ-m konɨʔ "I do not go".
 All inflectional markers are taken by the negation auxiliary (Gusev, 2015).
 Objects in the form of personal, negative or demonstrative pronouns can be inserted between the negative auxiliary and the main verb (Wagner-Nagy, 2011).
 There are a few negative verbs other than ni-, such as kasa — "nearly", ləði — "vainly", əku — "maybe", and ŋuəli — "of course", but their functionality is restricted, with only ni- having a full paradigm.

 Existential sentences are negated with the negative existential predicate d'aŋku or its derivative stem d'anguj-.
 D'aŋku can only be used in present indicative as it behaves like a noun: it takes nominal predicative endings.
 D'anguj- (a composite of d'aŋku and ij- "be") is used for all other tense/mood combinations.

 Subordination

 Subordination is typically formed by constructions with non-finite verbal forms.
 Such constructions are usually placed before the constituents they modify.
 The relative construction is always placed immediately before the modified constituent, whereas other types of constructions allow other constituents to interfere.
 The word order in such construction is the same as in simple sentences (Tereščenko, 1973).

 Coordination

 Coordination is most often achieved by means of intonation.
 Sometimes pronominal and adverbial derivatives can be used as conjunctions.
 For example, adverb ŋonə 'also' can be used as conjunction.
 The category of conjunctions may be undergoing formation under the influence of Russian (Tereščenko, 1973).

+Education

+Compulsory education did not exist for Nganasans until the 1930s.
+They were therefore mostly illiterate until then.
+Not many Nganasans spoke Russian; spoken Russian would generally not be in standard Russian.
+Rather, it would be a pidgin called Taimyr Pidgin Russian or Govorka.

+The first school was founded in Dudinka in 1920.
+After its foundation, other villages started to have schools.
+Russian was taught as the primary language in these schools, not only because the administration desired to Russify the population, but also due to the fact that Nganasan was spoken rather than written until the 1980s.

+In schools, there are some learning materials for some age groups.
+Volochanka pupils only learn their heritage language 2 times a week.
+The Ust'ye Avam pupils no longer have this class, as their school closed after it burned down in 2012.